alessapm/todo_new/README.md

 * axios
 * font-awesome

-install all dependencies using npm install
+## Set up

+Please download, or fork + clone this repo.
+Install all dependencies using npm install.
+To start up the application enter 'npm start' in the command line.

 ## User Stories
 * As a user I should be able to add an item to the todo list.